zinchenkoartem/coding-challenge-backend/README.md

 ## Your Mission

-Create a Flask application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
+Create a Java backend application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

 For that, you'll need to provide a REST-API, set up a database and generate a PDF document, that contains the applicants data.

 You can use any boilerplate/approach you prefer, but try to keep it simple.
-We encourage you to use your favorite tools and packages to build a solid Flask application.
+We encourage you to use your favorite tools and packages to build a solid web application.

 You don't have to host your service publicly, but feel free to do that.
 Please include a description in the README.md how to run the project locally and provide us a well done description for the API.